 - Scroll to the Merge Accounts section and fill in the fields

 This will merge the two accounts into one.
 All of the reports, imported cards, secondary logins and most settings will be brought into your new account.
 Be careful because merging accounts is not reversible!

-- For policy admins: Emails are tied to expense policies, and because of this, the policy workflow in Settings > Policies > [Policy Name] > People may be affected; for instance, if you are merging with an admin account.
-Please check the workflow of your expense policies after the merge to make sure the correct email is listed!
+- For policy admins: emails and phone numbers are tied to expense policies, and because of this, the policy workflow in Settings > Policies > Group > [Policy Name] > People may be affected; for instance, if you are merging with an admin account.
+Please check the workflow of your expense policies after the merge to make sure the correct email or phone number is listed!